About the Crossing Land

 Core Values: Community Contribution, Responsibility and Active Conservation

-Camp facilities at The Crossing are unique.
-The Crossing is a one class, permaculture designed sustainable camp
+Facilities at The Crossing are unique and truly sustainable.
+The Crossing is a one class (up to 28 students + teachers), permaculture designed, truly sustainable camp

-Students harvest from the organic gardens and live a true farm-to-table experience.
+Students harvest from the organic gardens and live a farm-to-table experience.

-Student journeys can include canoe arrival or departure, bushwalking and mountain biking.
+Journeys can include arrival to or departure from the Crossing via canoe, overnight bushwalking and camping, and mountain biking.

-Numbers: We can accommodate student group sizes up to 24 (28 in 2022) with 4 additional staff rooms.
+Numbers: We can accommodate student group sizes up to 28 with 4 additional staff rooms for accompanying teachers.

 Food and catering: Provided, with whole foods and local organic produce where possible.